AdguardTeam/AdguardForiOS/SupportingScripts/readme.md

 `python3 localization.py -i`

+5) check strings translation percentage for all languages

+`python3 localization.py -c`

-5) check by `git diff` and merge our strings with strings from remote service
+6) check by `git diff` and merge our strings with strings from remote service

-6) import strings from **.strings** to **.storyboard** files.
+7) import strings from **.strings** to **.storyboard** files.
 It is necessary to avoid mistaken overwriting of current changes at first step

 `python3 localization.py -x`

-8) export english strings to remote server
+9) export english strings to remote server

 `python3 localization.py -e`